Jaroslav Timko

 Jaroslav Timko (born 28 September 1965) is a Slovak former football player.
 He played for ŠK Slovan Bratislava, Petra Drnovice and FC Spartak Trnava.
 He played 3 matches for Czechoslovakia as well as making single appearances for Czechoslovakia B and Czechoslovakia Olympic.
 He later played 18 matches for Slovakia, scoring 7 international goals.
 He scored Slovakia's first-ever goal against the Czech Republic in their 1995 meeting.

+At club level Timko was part of the title-winning Slovan Bratislava side in the 1991–92 Czechoslovak First League, playing in all 30 matches and scoring five goals during the season.